Updated January 1, 1 . AmFam Team

-There are many moving pieces to keep a farm running, and even though you have a lot to be attentive to, you know to keep safety top of mind.
-Electrical power is a necessary resource on the farm, but it can also cause problems if not managed properly.
-Understanding electrical safety on the farm is vital in order to avoid hazards and potential harm to you and other employees.
-Take a look at these 11 farm safety tips for more ways to put safety first on your farm.
-And don’t forget one of the most proactive ways to keep your farm safe from the unexpected — farm insurance.
-Connect with an agent today to build a policy that’s as hardworking as you are.
+Your farm is made of many moving parts.
+Even though you have a lot to manage, you know to keep safety on the farm front and center.
+A reliable power supply is a key resource on your farm, but it can also cause problems if it’s not managed properly.
+Understanding electrical safety on the farm is vital to avoid hazards to you and other employees.
+Take a look at these important electrical tips to ensure a safe working environment for your operation.

+There are always more ways to make farm and ranch safety a priority as a small business owner.
+And don’t forget one of the most proactive ways to keep your farm safe from the unexpected — manage the risk with a well-tuned farm insurance policy.
+Connect with an American Family Insurance agent (Opens in a new tab) today to build a policy that’s as hardworking as you are.